davidhuckfield/StarChores/README.md

 Star Chores
 Exterior Property Cleaning

-This site is a work in progress for a client who runs a Star Wars-themed exterior cleaning company.
+This site is for a client who runs a Star Wars-themed exterior cleaning company.

 Tech Stack